gitops-jml/gitops-with-rhacm/README.md

 - install RHACM: RHACM is available as an operator in the OperatorHub ;  Complete the installation by creating a multiclusterhub instance
 - find the route to RHACM using the OCP console NEtworking/routes from open-cluster-management project
 - open the RHACM console by clicking on the route
-- import the managed cluster into the Hub Cluster using the button under Infrastructure/Clusters and running the generated command on the managed cluster
+- import the managed cluster into the Hub Cluster using the button under Infrastructure>>Clusters and running the generated command on the managed cluster

 - on the Hub Cluster, create a namespace to hold the channels definitions (TO BE AUTOMATED)\
 `oc new-project rhacm-channels`
 - (optional) on the Hub Cluster, create a secret to access to the git repository\